cloudmesh/cloudmesh-mpi/doc/chapters/mpi.md

 #### Scatter `comm.scatter()`

-- [ ] TODO: Fidel, explenation is missing
+- [ ] TODO: Fidel, explanation is missing

 In this example, with `scatter` the members of a list among the processes in the communicator group.